 As mentioned above, the Visitors Center is worth a stop because they offer information on and host exhibits about the geology of the park.
 With rocks dating back to the Jurassic Period, this information is very interesting.

-It’s also worth mentioning that the Visitors Center is the best place to park to see Balanced Rock, a small attraction that is several minutes by foot from the parking lot.
+It’s also worth mentioning that the Visitors Center is the best place to park if you want to see Balanced Rock, a small attraction that is several minutes by foot from the parking lot.

-The Visitors Center is also the only place to purchase water inside of the park, so make sure you are prepared (particularly in hotter months).
+The Visitors Center is also the only place to purchase water inside of the park, so make sure you are prepared (particularly in hotter months) before driving further.
 You can get here by taking a right onto Mouse Tank Road; you can’t miss it.

 Valley Of Fire Petroglyphs